 “The 5th picture”

 Sir Arthur Conan Doyle was probably Britain’s most eminent literary figure of the day.
 The fact that he had undergone a spiritualist conversion directly contrary to the set beliefs of his most brilliant creation – a certain Sherlock Holmes – a character who flatly refused belief in the supernatural and dealt only in hard fact, seemed something of an inconvenient irony.
-Conan Doyle, immediately intrigued by Gardener’s ‘find’ promptly wrote an article for London’s illustrious The Strand magazine.
+Conan Doyle, immediately intrigued by Gardner’s ‘find’ promptly wrote an article for London’s illustrious The Strand magazine.
 In it he vindicated the photographs’ authenticity.
 The magazine sold out in days.
 Soon the story was around the world.

 Meanwhile, the girls had been busy.
 No doubt much to Gardner’s satisfaction they had returned with no less than three new pictures.
 One showing a fairy offering a posy to Elsie.
 Another showing a fairy leaping at Frances.
 And the final, and most intriguing – the so-called ‘5th picture’ – showing a supposed fairy sun-bath.
 This strange and ethereal picture might just have been the most remarkable piece of luck.
 It is possibly caused by a double exposure.
-The image in the centre of the picture shows, to fairy believers anyway, a magnetic bath, woven quickly by the fairies.
+The image in the centre of the picture shows, to fairy believers anyway, a magnetic bath, apparently woven quickly by the fairies.
 The creatures use them especially in the autumn following dull weather!
 Neither of the girls knew about this strange piece of fairy-lore.
 Frances, despite admitting the hoax on the other four photographs, went to her death bed insisting on this photograph’s providence and that she had really seen fairies.

 The furore died down, naturally, and the west got on with the jazz age and its impending loss of innocence.
 Sceptics eventually buried the story.
 Truth magazine probably saying it best: ‘For the true explanation of these fairy photographs what is wanted is not a knowledge of occult phenomena but a knowledge of children.’
 An aged Arthur Conan Doyle never really recovered his stature.
 But he was never anything less than a man of great integrity.
 Elsie later confessed to a frisson of shame that the true intention of the pictures had eluded such an esteemed figure: “It was very embarrassing because there’s two village kids and a brilliant man like Conan Doyle.
 Well, we could only just keep quiet!”